Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Preliminaries

 Another complexity class that we consider in this paper is the class $\baire$.
-This is a topological relaxation of the class $\borel$, namely, a LCL is in the class $\baire$ if there is a Borel solution that can be incorrect on a topologically negligible set.
-The main advantage of the class $\baire$ is that it admits a hierarchical decomposition that is called \emph{toast}.
-The independence of colorings on a tree together with this structure allows for a combinatorial characterization of the class $\baire$, which was proven by Bernshteyn \cite{Bernshteyn_work_in_progress}, see also \cref{sec:baire}.
+This is a topological relaxation of the class $\borel$, namely, an LCL is in the class $\baire$ if there is a Borel solution that can be incorrect on a topologically negligible set.
+The main advantage of the class $\baire$ is that every bounded degree Borel graph admits a hierarchical decomposition--called \emph{toast}--in the class $\baire$.
+The independence of colorings on a tree together with this structure allows for a combinatorial characterization of the class $\baire$, which was proven by Bernshteyn, see also \cref{sec:baire}.

 \paragraph{Basic definitions} A \emph{Polish space} is a separable, completely metrizable topological space.
 A prime example of a Polish space is the real numbers.
 A Polish space is called \emph{zero-dimensional} if it admits a basis consisting of clopen sets.
 The two most important examples of zero-dimensional Polish spaces are the collection of irrational numbers (as a subspace of $\mathbb{R }$) and the Cantor set.
-In fact, the former captures the structure of general zero-dimensional Polish spaces, while the latter captures the structure of compact ones; essentially, one can always imagine that we are working on one of these spaces.
+In fact, the former captures the structure of general zero-dimensional Polish spaces, while the latter captures the structure of compact ones (see, \cite[7.B, 7.C]{kechrisclassical} for precise statements).
 Recall that the collection of \emph{Borel subsets} of a topological space is the minimal family of sets which contains all open sets and closed under taking complements and countable unions.
-The family of Borel sets has sufficient closure properties so that most of the simply defined sets are contained in them.
-On the other hand, Borel sets still behave intuitively, that is, their category does not exhibit the paradoxes arising from the Axiom of Choice (e.g., Banach-Tarski).
-Since a graph on a space $X$ can be identified with a subset of $X^2$, we can talk about a graph being closed or Borel etc.
+The family of Borel sets has sufficient closure properties, while it still behaves intuitively, for example, such sets do not exhibit the paradoxes arising from the Axiom of Choice (e.g., Banach--Tarski).
+Since the edge set of a graph on a space $X$ can be identified with a subset of $X^2$, which carries naturally a canonical topology or product Borel structure, we can talk about a graph being closed or Borel etc.